 Customers use how.fm in more than 30 languages to put their entire staff training process on autopilot while increasing safety and quality in their operations.

-Fiddler provides a robust model performance management solution to proactively:
+Fiddler provides a robust AI Observability solution to proactively:

 NLP models built by how.fm’s data scientists power their employee training and performance platform, enabling customers to onboard and train workers as quickly and seamlessly as possible.